commonprefix/axelar-xrpl-relayer/README.md

 }
 ```
 2. Within a few minutes, your designated recipient address should receive the bridged `XRP` on Ethereum Sepolia, as `axlXRP`:
-    - Check that your recipient account received the `XRP` tokens via an [Ethereum Sepolia explorer](https://sepolia.etherscan.io/).
+    - Check that your recipient account received the `XRP` tokens via an [explorer](https://sepolia.etherscan.io/).
     - Please keep in mind that the explorer might take a few minutes to index the transaction.

 ### Bridge wrapped `XRP` (`axlXRP`) back to XRPL Testnet